rdeprera/Doom64EX/README.md

     $ # Install dependencies
     $ sudo pacman -S git gcc cmake sdl2 sdl2_net zlib libpng

+> If you want FluidSynth (on Ubuntu or any other Debian Like distro, for example) you need `libfluidsynth-dev`: `sudo apt install libfluidsynth-dev`

 #### Clone and Build

 Find a suitable place to build the program and navigate there using `cd`.